klaaspieter/annemame/src/blog/2014-01-22-why-i-prefer-testing-with-specta-expecta-and-ocmockito.md

 This is their reasoning behind the change, replace RSpec with Kiwi and object with `NSObject`:

-> The underlying problem is RSpec’s should syntax: for should to work properly, it must be defined on every object in the system… but RSpec does not own every object in the system and cannot ensure that it always works consistently.
+> The underlying problem is RSpec's should syntax: for should to work properly, it must be defined on every object in the system… but RSpec does not own every object in the system and cannot ensure that it always works consistently.

-### Asynchronous Testing
+## Asynchronous Testing

 Testing asynchronous code with Specta and Expecta is amazingly well done.
 It's probably my favorite feature.
 Both Specta and Expecta support a different use case, which combined will cover all your asynchronous testing needs.